utecht/old_blog/_posts/2015-06-05-comparing-triplestores.md

 <a name="exploration"></a>Data Exploration
 ===
-The ability to run queries from the admin interface and explore the data contained in the store is an important function for these triplestores as it replaces the functionality of browsing schemas in a traditional relational database.
+The ability to run queries from the admin interface and explore the data contained in the store is an important function for these triple stores as it replaces the functionality of browsing schemas in a traditional relational database.

 #### Fuseki
 ![Fuseki Query Interface]({{ site.url }}/assets/fuseki_query.png)